-On-Call Surveying Services
+On-Call Survey Services

-Baltimore County, MD
+Baltimore County, Maryland

-DFI has been and continues to be responsible for locating and documenting all gravity sewer lines that are ten inches in diameter or larger, all eight inch lines that are necessary to accurately represent flow attributable to a specific service area in any collection system sewer shed, all gravity sewer lines that convey wastewater from one pump station service area to another pump station service area, and all gravity sewer lines that have caused or contributed to capacity related sanitary sewer overflows.
-This sanitary sewer collection system serves most of the citizens of Baltimore County who live inside the urban-rural demarcation line, some citizens of Anne Arundel and Howard Counties, and the facilities located at Baltimore-Washington International Airport owned by the State of Maryland.
+Development Facilitators, Inc. (DFI) supplied the Baltimore County Department of Public Works with on-call surveying services.
+DFI was responsible for locating and documenting all gravity sewer lines that are ten inches in diameter or larger and all eight inch lines that are necessary to accurately represent flow attributable to a specific service area in any collection system sewer shed.
+The crew also had to locate and document all gravity sewer lines that convey wastewater from one pump station service area to another and all gravity sewer lines that caused or contributed to capacity related sanitary sewer overflows.
+This sanitary sewer collection system serves most of the citizens of Baltimore County, Maryland, who live inside the urban-rural demarcation line, some citizens of Anne Arundel and Howard counties, and the facilities located at Baltimore-Washington International (BWI) Airport that are owned by the state of Maryland.